elementary-Inc/blog/_posts/2021/2021-05-20-appcenter-dashboard-sprint.md

 I want to give a special shout out and thank you to developers working on Flathub and the wider Flatpak ecosystem.
 They've been an immense help offering their time and knowledge.

 If you're looking for news about elementary OS 6 Beta 2, hang tight!
 We'll have more information soon about the improvements we've made on the road to the final stable release.
+As always, you can watch the [project board on GitHub](https://github.com/orgs/elementary/projects/55) to see outstanding tasks.